Zac-HD/hypofuzz/docs-src/roadmap.rst

 Fuzzing machinery
 ~~~~~~~~~~~~~~~~~

-- reduce memory usage to allow long runs with many targets
-- performance profiling to pick up any low-hanging improvements
 - implement `predictive fuzzing like Pythia <https://github.com/mboehme/pythia>`__,
   and use that for prioritization (currently number of inputs since last discovery)
 - (maybe) support moving targets between processes; could be more efficient in the